 Prior to installation, our team will work with you to set a date for the installation, and to make sure the project area is prepped properly.
 A properly prepped area means your installation will go as quickly and smoothly as possible.
 Before our installation team arrives, we will have reviewed what responsibilities are yours and which ones we will manage.
 Working together, we’ll make the process easier for the installers so that you can start enjoying your investment!

 Depending on the size of your kitchen (bath etc.) and the complexity of the job, the installation will take from ½ to 4 hours.
 The average kitchen will take about 11/2.hours We ask that you not schedule anything else during that day in case there are delays.
 Our team will be able to give you an estimated time prior to installation. … MORE

 Deciding to go forward with a kitchen renovation is a big step.
 Maybe it’s something you’ve been thinking about for a while but are waiting for the right time or weighing your various options.
 When you finally make the decision to move forward, the excitement sets in!

 Along with the excitement might come some feelings of uncertainty.
 Where do you begin?
 How do you prepare?
 These feelings are normal, but with a bit of planning, you can keep them at bay.

 If you’re planning to start a kitchen remodel, grab a cup of coffee, read through this post, and begin to make a list of your own!

 Marble’s reputation precedes itself – elegantly beautiful, but higher maintenance than other natural stone surfaces.
 And while many people consider marble countertops for their home given it’s striking impact, it’s the maintenance consideration that often times deters them to select a seemingly more practical stone option.
-Specifically, it’s the concern of etching on marble countertops that concerns homeowners, but knowing how etching occurs and how to care for marble countertops can make a difference in your final countertop decision.
+Specifically, it’s the concern of marble etching on kitchen countertops that concerns homeowners, but knowing how etching occurs and how to care for marble countertops can make a difference in your final stone surface decision.